fl0ky7/guatfi/README.md

 **dependencies:**

-aircrack-ng
+aircrack-ng,
-python2
+python2,
-pip
+pip,
-python colored
+python colored,
-reaver
+reaver,

 **this script was maked and tested on debian strech**